 Practical Information about Living in Portugal

 Moving to any country can be tricky.
-Here, we present some practical information to make the move to Portugal a bit easier.
+Here, we present some practical information to make the move to Portugal a bit easier. Â

-Quality of education
+Quality of educationÂ

-In Portugal, a diverse range of international schools, predominantly located in Lisbon, Porto, and the Algarve, offer various curricula such as the American, British, and French systems.
+In Portugal, a diverse range of international schools, predominantly located in Lisbon, Porto, and the Algarve, offer various curricula such as the American, British, and French systems.Â

 International schools in Portugal

 Portugal boasts a wide selection of 51 international schools, with the largest concentration in Greater Lisbon, Porto, and the Algarve region.
-For parents seeking top-notch educational opportunities abroad, Portugal offers a reassuringly high standard, with numerous reputable international schools to choose from.
+For parents seeking top-notch educational opportunities abroad, Portugal offers a reassuringly high standard, with numerous reputable private schools to choose from.

 You will find a range of curricula and teaching styles in international schools.
-If you opt to send your child to an international school in Portugal, you’ll find that they offer a diverse range of extracurricular activities and programs to nurture children’s skills, talents, and interests.
-Many follow globally recognized curricula, such as the International Baccalaureate (IB) or the British curriculum, aimed at developing critical thinking, creativity, and problem-solving skills essential for success in the modern world.
+If you opt to send your child to one of the many international schools in Portugal, you’ll find that they offer a diverse range of extracurricular activities and programs to nurture children’s skills, talents, and interests.Â

-Excellent healthcare
+Excellent healthcare Â

-The healthcare system in Portugal is generally excellent, with affordable public healthcare accessible to residents.
-Expats often opt for private healthcare, which is more reasonably priced compared to many other countries, such as the USA or the UK.
-Private healthcare allows quicker access to specialists.
+Even though the Portuguese health system offers quality care, expats often opt for private healthcare, which is more reasonably priced compared to many other countries, such as the USA or the UK.
+Private healthcare allows quicker access to specialists and more private healthcare workers are more likely to speak English.Â

-Transportation
+Transportation Â

 Portugal boasts a convenient transportation network, with extensive metro systems in Lisbon and Porto and efficient train services connecting different parts of the country.
-International travelers have access to three major airports in Lisbon, Porto, and Faro.
+International travelers have access to three major airports in Lisbon, Porto, and Faro.Â

 Festivals